-Public technology that includes but is not limited to computers, wireless & LAN access, electronic mail, Internet access, Telephone/Voice Mail systems, printing devices and all other forms of instructional, networking and communication tools are provided as a service by School to students.
+Public technology that includes but is not limited to computers, wireless & LAN access, electronic mail, Internet access, Telephone/Voice Mail systems, printing devices and all other forms of instructional, networking and communication tools are provided as a service by Valley Preparatory Academy to students.
 Use of these technologies is a privilege, not a right.
 Students are expected to observe the following:

-• All users are required to be good technology citizens by refraining from activities that annoy others, disrupt the educational experiences of their peers, or can be considered as illegal, immoral and/or unprofessional conduct.
+All users are required to be good technology citizens by refraining from activities that annoy others, disrupt the educational experiences of their peers, or can be considered as illegal, immoral and/or unprofessional conduct.

-The student is ultimately responsible for his/her actions in accessing technology at School.
-Failure to comply with the guidelines of technology use (as stated either in this document or in the School Handbooks) may result in the loss of access privileges and/or appropriate disciplinary action.
+The student is ultimately responsible for his/her actions in accessing technology at Valley Preparatory Academy.
+Failure to comply with the guidelines of technology use may result in the loss of access privileges and/or appropriate disciplinary action.
 Severe violations may result in civil or criminal action under the Arizona Revised Statutes or Federal Law.